Late Night with Seth Meyers: History

 The series is the fourth incarnation of the Late Night franchise, originated by David Letterman.
 Seth Meyers was appointed host when Jimmy Fallon was announced to become the next host of The Tonight Show (currently The Tonight Show Starring Jimmy Fallon), where he succeeded the previous host Jay Leno one week after that.
 Meyers's first guests were fellow SNL alum and Weekend Update co-anchor Amy Poehler, then-vice president of the United States Joe Biden, and musical act A Great Big World.
 The show's house band, The 8G Band, featured members of the indie bands Les Savy Fav and Girls Against Boys, and was typically led by SNL alum Fred Armisen.

 On September 2, 2014, the show premiered a redesigned set.

 On January 13, 2016, NBC renewed Meyers's contract to remain as host through 2021.

 On March 13, 2020, the show suspended production due to the COVID-19 pandemic in the United States.
 Beginning on March 30, 2020, the show was produced from Meyers's residence or from his parents-in-laws' summer home.
 Meyers returned to a reworked studio on September 8, 2020, without a live audience.
 A live audience returned to the show on October 11, 2021.

 Unlike other late-night talk show hosts, Meyers carried over the casual wardrobe worn during his remote episodes upon returning to the studio tapings in September 2020, often donning a sweater or a rolled-up shirt.
 He made an exception for two special occasions: the 40th-anniversary show of the Late Night franchise, with guest David Letterman (who hosted the original iteration of the show from 1982 until 1993) and for the 10th-anniversary episode of the show, with guests Amy Poehler and then-president Joe Biden (who were also guests on his first episode).

 On February 26, 2021, NBC renewed Meyers's contract to remain as the host through 2025.
-On May 13, 2024, NBC once again renewed Meyers's contract to remain as host through 2028, however due to a cut in the show's budget, the 8G Band would be laid off.
-After one last on-air appearance on August 22, 2024, the band will continue to provide pre-recorded music for show openings, segment intros/outros, and guest entries.
+In 2022, it was reported executives discussed moving the show to another time slot, reducing the number of people on its staff, or shifting it to Peacock or MSNBC.
+On May 13, 2024, NBC once again renewed Meyers's contract to remain as host through 2028, however due to a cut in the show's budget, the 8G Band were laid off.
+After one last on-air appearance on August 22, 2024, the band would continue to provide pre-recorded music for show openings, segment intros/outros, and guest entries.